 Ritvo also notes that gentry farmers used patriotism to justify the competitions and self-promotion.
 If elites could breed and feed larger, fattier cows, then poorer farmers could eventually own them.
 With more meat to sell, rural communities would be more financially stable.
 The national security of the country would benefit, or so went the argument.
 Britain’s population was quickly growing, and due to the prospect of frequent wars, having a secure food supply of fat animals was imperative.
 “Improvement” progressed quickly.
 The average weight of British cows increased by a third from 1710 to 1795.

 Commissioned paintings and commercial prints often came with information like the animal’s measurements and the owner’s breeding efforts.
 According to animal studies professor Ron Broglio, the portraits were often exaggerated to emphasize the idealized animal shape, which usually consisted of “[providing] a bit more fat in crucial areas.”
-For pigs, the ideal was a football shape.
+For pigs, the ideal was an American football shape.
 Cows were rectangular, and sheep tended towards oblong.

 Beyond making wealthy farmers famous, animal paintings and prints had a practical purpose.
 Breeders across the country could use a specific animal’s image as a model for their own herd, since livestock that fit beauty ideals were worth much more.